-Aviation Regulator
+Aviation Regulators

-The Aviation Regulator in common with other regulators established at the turn of the century is an independent entity with its own powers, staff and functions.
+The Aviation Regulator, in common with other regulators established at the turn of the century, is an independent entity with its own powers, staff and functions.
 It must act in a way that is just, non-discriminatory, proportionate and transparent.

-The Commission is appointed by the Ministry (for Communications) for a five year term.
+The Commission is appointed by the Ministry (for Communications) for a five-year term.
 It is independent of government in its functions.

 The Commission makes regulations to impose a levy to meet its operating costs and expenses.
 Statutory instruments are made to give effect to the levy annually to specify the levels payable by the various regulated entities within the industry.

-The Commission deals with a number of regulatory functions including
+The Commission deals with a number of regulatory functions, including

 - aviation terminal service charges